Calculator

 How do I calculate annual dividends?

 Multiply invested capital by dividend yield.
-This calculator does that automatically for you.
+The calculation does that automatically for you.

 What does the monthly dividend tell me?